-If you’re looking to update DirectX on your Windows 10 computer, you’ve come to the right place.
+If you’re looking to update DirectX on your Windows 11 or 10 computer, you’ve come to the right place.
 Read on and check it out…

-If you don’t know the current version of DirectX on you computer, please start from Step 1: check your version of DirectX.
+If you don’t know the current version of DirectX on your computer, please start with Step 1: check your version of DirectX.

-If you already know that the version of DirectX isn’t the latest (which is DirectX 12 at the moment), please start from Step 2: Update DirectX.
+If you already know that the version of DirectX isn’t the latest (which is DirectX 12 at the moment), please start with Step 2: Update DirectX.

 Step 1: Check your version of DirectX